silviud/ansible-zabbix-server/README.md

 Role Name
 =========

-Install and configure Zabbix server 2.0
+Install and configure Zabbix server 2.2

+The parts that are not automated:

+- installation of the db schema, see [https://www.zabbix.com/documentation/2.2/manual/installation/install_from_packages] for more information.
+You will need to created such as ` mysql zabbix < schema.sql ; mysql zabbix < images.sql; mysql zabbix < data.sql`

 Requirements
 ------------